 Coenzyme Q10 should normally be sufficient for young, healthy people.
-Healthy adults between 20 and 30 years old can easily metabolize coenzyme Q10 and convert it to ubiquinol.
-So taking Coenzyme Q10 is probably the most effective way to increase ubiquinol levels.
+Healthy adults between 20 and 30 years old can easily metabolise coenzyme Q10 and convert it to ubiquinol.
+So, taking Coenzyme Q10 is probably the most effective way to increase ubiquinol levels.

 For people over 30, however, taking ubiquinol is likely to make more sense, as the body's ability to produce coenzyme Q10 and convert it to ubiquinol is constantly decreasing with age.

 An optimal ubiquinol level is important for everyone who wants to support the health of the heart, brain, and liver.
-Since ubiquinol is already converted, it can be used by the body immediately and is, therefore, the ideal choice for those who cannot effectively convert coenzyme Q10 into ubiquinol themselves.
+Since ubiquinol is already converted, it can be used by the body immediately and so is the ideal choice for those who cannot effectively convert coenzyme Q10 into ubiquinol themselves.